 So, first off, I want to say a big thank you to the awesome people at Simple Mills for making todays funfetti cake possible!
 If you haven’t heard of Simple Mills, then todays is going to be a good day 🙂

 When I say I love this brand, it’s no understatement!
-If you follow me on Instagram, you have probably seen stories of me munching of boxes of their glorious paleo crackers (sun dried tomato and basil is my favorite!!!), fluffy pancakes, or yummy paleo baked goods, mmmmm…
+You have probably heard about me munching of boxes of their glorious paleo crackers (sun dried tomato and basil is my favorite!!!), fluffy pancakes, or yummy paleo baked goods, mmmmm…